 Why does it have to be THIS hard?

 People offer well meaning advice on being a step- parent all the time.
 Trouble is, unless they are a stepparent themselves they usually have no idea what they are talking about.
 Being a stepparent is hard.
 Hard on your head, your heart and your soul.
 But, with time and support, it can also transform your head, your heart and your soul.

 START WITH THE BOOK, STEPCOUPLING

 As stecpouples we face the same relationship challenges as other couples.
-But there is more.. and it’s more complicated.
+But there are more layers and players. and it’s more complicated.
 If things feel off course , let’s work together.
 Packages are available to take you into deeper levels of commitment, connection, and fortifying your parenting partnership.

 TAKE ONE OF OUR CLASSES OR WORKSHOPS

 SEE WHAT COACH ALI HAS TO SAY